Now taking consultations for surgery in 2026

 What is Breast Augmentation?

 Breast augmentation, also referred to as breast enlargement surgery, involves placing implants to enhance the size, shape, and fullness of the breasts.
-This procedure is ideal for women seeking a larger cup size or those who have lost volume, often after pregnancy or weight fluctuations.
-Breast augmentation increases breast volume and can improve symmetry.
+This procedure may be suitable for individuals who wish to increase breast volume or have experienced a reduction in breast size, often due to pregnancy or weight changes.
+Breast augmentation can also help improve symmetry, depending on individual anatomy.

 For some patients, fat transfer may be used in conjunction with implants to refine the breast shape, enhance fullness, or correct asymmetry.
 Different implant types, such as silicone and saline, are available to suit individual needs.
 Breast reduction is another surgical option for those seeking to reduce breast size and reshape the breasts.
 These breast surgeries include augmentation, lifts, and reductions.